Comic Book Dry Cleaning

 Phone or tablet for photos of your process

-tissues, a dust cloth, or a can of compressed
+a dust cloth, or a can of compressed air to blow

-press and supplies in a climate controlled room.
+- in a climate controlled room.
+Do not clean comics

-Do not press comics in your attic or garage.
+in your attic or garage.
+Purchase some drop cloth

 from the beauty department of any local